Sunday, December 21, 2014

 Day 23, Chemo Round 2 :: The Talk

-as her beloved Art Room and Play Room!
+Jade frequents the newly renovated Ronald McDonald Family Room almost as much as her beloved Art Room and Play Room! |

 The doctors sat us down a few weeks ago for "the talk."
 The transplant talk.
 Heavy on information; light on statistics.
 We talked again about Jade's leukemia.
 About how the fact that it has survived and resurfaced after five rounds of chemotherapy, after more than a year of being in remission means that the medicines that are currently available are not likely to make this leukemia go away forever.
 That the medicines/chemotherapy that the oncology team is giving Jade are not strong enough to induce an enduring remission.
 That Jade's immune system is not strong enough to keep the leukemia in remission.